 - Contact borrower to work out: Recent legislation was passed that prior to initiating the foreclosure proceedings the lender must contact the borrower (certified mail, phone, or in person) and try to arrange a loan modification.

 - Notice of Default (NOD): After the servicer has attempted the above contact, and after a borrower is 30+ days delinquent the lender will file an NOD.
 By law, these notices are public record and published in the newspaper.
 You will have 90 days to reinstate (bring your loan current).

 - 90 Days after the NOD was issued: If the loan is still not current, a Notice of Sale is filed.
 This date must be at least 21 days from the date the Notice of Sale was filed.

 - Foreclosed: The property was foreclosed and you are no longer the owner.
-Typically the servicer’s Realtor® (or the new owner) will contact you regarding your moving.
+Typically the servicer’s Realtor® (or the new owner) will contact you regarding your move.
 Often they may offer the homeowner “cash for keys”.
-If the homeowner does not accept a cash payment (usually less than $5,000) in exchange for moving in a couple of weeks, the lender will likely initiate eviction proceedings by hiring an attorney.
+If the homeowner does not accept cash payment (usually less than $5,000) in exchange for moving in a couple of weeks, the lender will likely initiate eviction proceedings by hiring an attorney.